xavierpaulino/oar_simgrid_v1/README.md

 This repository contains the experimental implementation associated with:

-**Trace-Driven Simulation of OAR-Based Scheduling Policies in a Heterogeneous HPC Grid**
+**Simulação Trace-Driven de Políticas de Escalonamento Baseadas no OAR em uma Grade HPC Heterogênea (Trace-Driven Simulation of OAR-Based Scheduling Policies in a Heterogeneous HPC Grid)**

 The paper provides the complete methodology, experimental design, scheduling-policy definitions, and analysis of the results.